Asymptomatic COVID-19 testing for students

 Remember: if you have symptoms of coronavirus, please don’t use these tests.
 You need to contact the NHS to book a free PCR test.

 You must record your result to the NHS, even if it’s negative.
 When you record it using the Report a COVID-19 rapid lateral flow test result webpage, tick the box to say whether you are a student or staff member and select the correct Site ID code (listed above) for the campus you have collected it from.

 If the result is positive then self-isolate immediately and tell the University by reporting it online using Infohub (login required).
 If you test positive for coronavirus using a Lateral Flow Antigen Test, you’ll need to contact the NHS to book a free PCR test to confirm your test result.

 What is a Lateral Flow Antigen Test?

 A Lateral Flow Antigen Test detects the coronavirus antigen that is produced when a person is infectious with coronavirus.
 These are quicker tests, that produce a result normally within 30 minutes and do not require a laboratory to be processed.
 This is the test that is being offered.

 Is this the same as the NHS COVID-19 test for people who have symptoms?

 No. The NHS uses what’s known as a ‘PCR’ test, and looks for the virus’s genetic material (Ribonucleic acid or RNA).
 These tests are currently more commonly used in the NHS for symptomatic testing.
 They require a laboratory to be processed.

 The UK government advises that lateral flow tests are very accurate, which means that only a very small proportion of people who do not have coronavirus will receive a positive result (false positive).
 However, in mass testing, because so many people without symptoms are being tested there is still the possibility of getting a false positive result.

-If you're living on campus or coming onto campus to use facilities, you need to have asymptomatic tests regularly.
+If you're living on campus or coming onto campus to use facilities, you need to test yourself regularly.
 We would strongly recommend twice a week.